 Boots Botanics Foam Cleanser 150ml £5.49

-The Beauty Spyglass is a cruelty-free zone and I’m always on the lookout for products which align with my values.
+The Beauty Spyglass is a cruelty-free zone and I’m always on the lookout for products that align with my values.
 Boots own-brand All Bright Foam Cleanser from the Botanics range fits the bill.
 It’s affordable, effective and has a mild, pleasant scent.
 With a lightweight, soap-free lather, it effortlessly cleanses the skin for a fresh, squeaky clean feeling.

 “I wasn’t sure what to expect from such an affordable cleanser but I wasn’t disappointed”.

 Don’t be put off by the meagre price point, this product is packed with plant actives including extracts of Hibiscus, renowned for its skin-brightening properties.
-Exfoliating flower-acids improve the general appearance of the skin by sloughing away dead skin cells leaving nothing but clean, radiant skin.
+Exfoliating flower acids improve the general appearance of the skin by sloughing away dead skin cells leaving nothing but clean, radiant skin.
 Use morning and night avoiding the sensitive eye area and rinse well.

-Please note, this cleanser contains AHA (Alpha Hydroxy Acid) therefore, it’s recommended to use a suitable sunscreen during use and for one-week after as sun sensitivity may be increased.
+Please note, this cleanser contains AHA (Alpha Hydroxy Acid) therefore, it’s recommended to use a suitable sunscreen during use and for one week after as sun sensitivity may be increased.